mon9716/imdb.2024/README.md

 # imdb.2024
-# IMDb 2024 Movie Data Scraping and Visualization
+# IMDB 2024 Movie Data Scraping and Visualization

 ## Project Overview
 This project extracts, cleans, analyzes, and visualizes movie data from IMDb's 2024 releases.
 It uses web scraping (Selenium), data processing (Pandas), database management (MySQL), and an interactive dashboard (Streamlit) to provide insights into movie trends, ratings, and popular genres.